Paying for care in Scotland

 What benefits can I get in Scotland to help pay for care?

-If you’re receiving care at home, you may be eligible for state benefits, such as disability living allowance, attendance allowance, and pension credits.
+If you’re receiving care at home, you may be eligible for state benefits, such as the Adult Disability Payment (Scottish equivalent of PIP), attendance allowance, and pension credits.
 You’ll usually qualify for support financial support with energy bills and council tax too.

 Residents in care homes can still claim a handful of these state benefits too which can ease the cost of care.
 However because you’re no longer living at home, you won’t be able to claim anything towards household bills, such as a council tax reduction.